Microsoft's annual cloud revenue hits $75B, profit beats expectations

 Promises of a leaner approach have been welcomed on Wall Street, especially as Microsoft and other tech giants are trying to justify huge amounts of capital spending to pay for the data centers, chips and other components required to power AI technology.

 Google said after releasing its earnings last week it would raise its budget for capital expenditures by an additional $10 billion to $85 billion.
-Microsoft is expected to outline similar guidance soon.
+Microsoft's chief financial officer, Amy Hood, said she expects capital spending for the July-September quarter to be $30 billion.

 Microsoft didn't disclose Wednesday to what extent sweeping U.S. tariffs are affecting its revenue, but its annual report lists tariffs among a number of risks the company faces.